luxfi/docs/network/docs/contribute/lux-grants/Lux Grants.md

 ### What is NOT Eligible

 - **Illegal Activities**: Anything that is not legal within the jurisdiction where the work is taking place.
-- **Non-Aligned Financial Products**: Financial products (trading, investment products, lending, betting, etc.) that do not align with Lux's mission.
-- **Token Launches or Public Funding Rounds**: Projects with a planned token launch or public funding round that conflict with Lux's objectives.
+- **Token Launches or Public Funding Rounds**: Projects with a planned token launch or public funding round during or before this grant period (exceptions apply).
 - **Out-of-Scope Art Projects or Charities**: Art projects or charities that don't fit within our scope.

 ---